aroberts1228/ebdbackup/content/blog/church-websites.md

 **Responsiveness** Over 50% of a normal websites traffic is from mobile (smartphones and tablets) users.
 With half of your internet traffic coming from mobile users, it is very important that your website function well on mobile devices.

->Responsive web design (RWD) is an approach to web design aimed at allowing desktop webpages to be viewed in response to the size of the screen or web browser one is viewing with. [(Wikipedia)](https://en.wikipedia.org/wiki/Responsive_web_design "Read more")
+>"Responsive web design (RWD) is an approach to web design aimed at allowing desktop webpages to be viewed in response to the size of the screen or web browser one is viewing with." [(Wikipedia)](https://en.wikipedia.org/wiki/Responsive_web_design "Read more")

 Below is an example of a responsive site across multiple devices